Our2020View/Our2020View.github.io/macerator.md

 <img src="/assets/3maceratorweb.jpg"/>

-This is the whole setup ready to go:
+And, this is the whole setup ready to go:

 <img src="/assets/4maceratorweb.jpg"/>